 Odom graduated from Florida in 1991 while majoring in health and human performance with a minor in education.

 He is married to the former Donna Carter of Charleston, South Carolina and they are the parents of two sons, Reid and Clay.

 WHAT THEY ARE SAYING ABOUT COACH ODOM:

 “Jerry Odom is a perfect fit for Tusculum.
 He is a man of character who is committed to the overall development of our student-athletes,” said Jones.
 “Jerry has been successful at the highest levels of college football.
 His reputation as one of the best defensive minds in the game was very attractive to us.
 I truly believe that Jerry has a plan that will position our football program into the upper echelon of the South Atlantic Conference.”

-Doug Jones, Athletic Director - Tusculum University
+Doug Jones, Vice President for Athletics & University Initiatives - Tusculum University

 “Jerry is a tireless worker with a plan and vision – Tusculum has made a great decision.”

 Will Muschamp, Head Coach – University of South Carolina

 “I have worked with a lot of coaches in my career and I you won’t find one who is more passionate than Jerry Odom.
 He stands for everything that is good about college athletics and he truly cares about his student-athletes and those around his football program.
 Tusculum has made a great hire.”